Asad-bot07/GitHub-Deployment-Guide/README.md

 - **[Chapter 2](./ReactDeploy.md) :** Deploying a React App (using `gh-pages`)

 ---
+## 🛠 How to Use

+1. Clone this repo or open the `Markdown File`
+2. Follow the chapter relevant to your project
+3. Deploy your project using GitHub Pages
+---

 ## 🤝 Contributing

 Have an idea or found a bug?